Wake up, executives. You have a brand with your employees, and it is affecting the bottom line, big time.

 Jody Ordioni is here to evangelize the employee brand and the power it holds.
 The brand in your employees’ minds can affect the things you would expect (turnover, hiring costs, ability to attract top talent, etc.) but it also affects the consumer brand and the profitability of a company more than any other factor.
 Fulfilled, loyal employees build strong brands.
 The top five most loved brands are also the top five most desirable employers.

-Jody Ordioni’s book, The Talent Brand, changes our thinking and give us tools to understand and start controlling our organizations’ talent brand.
+Jody Ordioni’s book, The Talent Brand (Amazon), (our review) changes our thinking and give us tools to understand and start controlling our organizations’ talent brand.
 BMB sat down with Jody to talk before reviewing her book.

 “[Great brands] have formed an emotional connection with it that extends beyond[…]”